intel/ai-reference-models/benchmarks/diffusion/tensorflow/stable_diffusion/inference/README.md

 ```
 # cd to your model zoo directory
 cd models
-export PRECISION=<set the precision to "fp32" or "bfloat16" or "fp16">
+export PRECISION=<set the precision to "fp32" or "bfloat32" or "bfloat16" or "fp16"">
 export OUTPUT_DIR=<path to the directory where i) log files will be saved and ii) (only in case of accuracy run) original & generated images will be written>
 # For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
 export BATCH_SIZE=<customized batch size value>